orlp/vim-bunlink/readme.md

 # bunlink.vim

 Designed to be a replacement for `:bdelete`, this plugin can delete your buffers without destroying your windows/splits.
 It decouples the concept of 'deleting a buffer' from 'closing a window'.
 It offers three commands to do this, with increasing seriousness: `:Bunlink`, `:Bdelete`, and `:Bwipeout`.
 By default, when you call `:Bunlink`, the following happens:

- 1. If the current window is a help, quickfix, command history window or a similar temporary window (see below in configuration), close the window anyway.
+ 1. If the current window is a help, quickfix, command history window or a similar temporary window, close the window anyway.

- 2. Otherwise the current window's buffer is changed to another hidden but loaded buffer, or if no such buffer exists, a new buffer (which deletes itself if not edited before being hidden, to prevent clutter).
+ 2. Otherwise the current window's buffer is changed intelligently to another hidden but loaded buffer, or if no such buffer exists, a new buffer.

  3. If the old buffer is not viewed anymore in any window, delete it.

-This is similar to linux's `unlink` only truly deleting a file if no hardlinks remain to it (for clarity: bunlink.vim *never* deletes any files, it strictly works with buffers).
+The last step is very similar to linux's `unlink` which only truly deletes a file if no hardlinks remain to it (for clarity: bunlink.vim *never* deletes any files, it strictly works with buffers).
+See below in the configuration what 'a similar temporary window' and 'intelligently' exactly mean.

 Using `:Bunlink` instead of `:bdelete` means you can keep your buffer list clean without worrying about destroying your splits or affecting any window